sabdulramoni2/-2---Create-EKS-cluster-with-AWS-Management-Console/README.md

  - Select EKS-cluster as the use case.
  - Attach EKS-cluster policy

-2. Creates VPC for the worker nodes.
+### **Creates VPC for the worker nodes**
-a.
-Why new VPC?
+ - Why new VPC?
 Cos EKS cluster needs specific networking configuration.
-b.
-Use AWS cloud formation to create the VPC.
+ - Use AWS cloud formation to create the VPC.
-c.
-Select create stack.
+ - Select create stack.
-d.
-Use the template file to create the VPC.
+ - Use the template file to create the VPC.

-3. Create EKS cluster (control plane).
+### **Create EKS cluster (control plane)**
-a.
-Name your cluster, select k8 version, select encryption.
+ - Name your cluster, select k8 version, select encryption.
-b.
-Select your VPC, select the SG of the VPC.
+ - Select your VPC, select the SG of the VPC.
-c.
-Cluster endpoint access (Select public).
+ - Cluster endpoint access (Select public).
 Public = accessible from outside the VPC.

-4. Connect to EKS cluster with kubectl from the local terminal.
+### **Connect to EKS cluster with kubectl from the local terminal**
-a.
-Create a KUBECONFIG file by running the below command.
+- Create a KUBECONFIG file by running the below command.
+    ```
-b.	“aws eks update-kubeconfig - - name cluster_name”.
+         aws eks update-kubeconfig - - name cluster_name
+    ```

-c.
-File is located in .kube/config.
+- File is located in .kube/config.
-d.
-See file by cat. kube/config.
-e.
-Run kubectl get nodes to see the nodes in the cluster.
+- Run the command below to see the file
+    ```
+         cat. kube/config
+         kubectl get nodes
+    ```

 5. Create EC2 IAM role for node Node Group.
 a.
 Create role for EC2 service.